 When trying to decide if a particular service provider is for you, you should consider a few important points:

-- Compare a couple of service providers, if possible.
+- Compare multiple service providers, if possible.
 Depending on the number of vendors in your area, this may be difficult.

 - If you live in a state that provides Burn Manager Certification, request a copy of their Certification.

 - Request a list of 3-4 references, and then call them to get a feel for the quality of work they provide.